 Description

-A war memorial, erected in 1953, to commemorate those who died in the First World War, and the Second World War.
+The Stanton under Bardon War Memorial is a war memorial erected in 1953 to honor those who died in the First World War and the Second World War.

-SUBSIDIARY FEATURES The memorial sits within a local stone enclosure with a two-stepped platform leading to the cross.
+The memorial is set within a local stone enclosure, which includes a two-stepped platform leading up to the cross.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.